-- West Borough Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities. - In accordance with KCSIE and EYFS, West Borough Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found on Sharepoint and our website.
+- We recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities. - In accordance with KCSIE and EYFS We have appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on our google drive.

-6.3 Appropriate filtering and monitoring on school/college devices and networks
+6.3 Appropriate filtering and monitoring on school devices and networks

-- West Borough Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices, systems, platforms and networks.
-In line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - This includes ensuring application of appropriate filtering and monitoring to both static content, as well as dynamic and Al-generated materials, products and/or systems used. - When implementing appropriate filtering and monitoring, West Borough Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach, and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils.
-Effective safeguarding practice, robust policies, appropriate classroom/ behaviour management and regular education/ training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment and/or a data privacy impact assessment as relevant. - Internet use will be supervised by staff as appropriate to pupils/students age, ability and potential risk of harm: - KS1, pupils will be directly supervised by a member of staff, students identified as being at potentially greater risk of harm will always be directly supervised by an adult etc.
+- We will do all we reasonably can to limit children's exposure to online harms through school provided devices, systems, platforms and networks.
+In line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - This includes ensuring application of appropriate filtering and monitoring to both static content, as well as dynamic and Al-generated materials, products and/or systems used. - When implementing appropriate filtering and monitoring, We will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach, and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils.
+Effective safeguarding practice, robust policies, appropriate classroom/ behaviour management and regular education/ training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment and/or a data privacy impact assessment as relevant. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm.